xturavaina/nacento-connector/README.md

 This module has evolved from a simple single-SKU endpoint into a more comprehensive bulk processing system focused on performance and flexibility.

-1.  **Bulk Processing:** In addition to the original single-product endpoint, the module now offers bulk endpoints to process hundreds or thousands of SKUs in a single request.
+1.  **Bulk Processing:** In evolution from the original single-product endpoint, the module now offers a bulk endpoint to process hundreds or thousands of SKUs in a single request.
 2.  **Synchronous vs. Asynchronous:** You can choose between synchronous processing (the response waits for everything to complete) or asynchronous processing (the request is queued via Magento's Message Queue for background processing), which is ideal for very large workloads.
+(Eliminated from master as not useful for me anymore)
 3.  **ETag Change Detection:** The module uses a lightweight S3 client to perform `HEAD` requests and retrieve the **ETag** of each image.
 This allows it to detect if a file's content has actually changed, avoiding unnecessary database writes and only updating metadata if the file itself is unchanged.

 ---